-This report analyzes various U.S. sanctions in place against Iran, and their relationship to each other as well as to U.N. sanctions imposed since 2006 because of Iran's continued nuclear program development.
-A particular focus of this report is the Iran Sanctions Act (ISA), which has been the focus of differences of opinion between the United States and its European allies.
-Some of the congressional proposals, over the past few years, to expand ISA's application have also been the basis of discussion between the United States and other countries ("P5+1" multilateral working group on Iran-United States, France, Britain, Russia, China, plus Germany)-about possible new U.N. sanctions against Iran's energy sector.
-On the other hand, some tentative agreements reached during October 1, 2009, talks between Iran and the P5+1-agreements that might ensure that Iran's nuclear program remains for civilian uses only-appear to have forestalled any immediate P5+1 move to add international sanctions against Iran.
+Iran is subject to one of the most stringent U.S. sanctions regime of any country in the world.
+Many of these sanctions overlap each other as well as the several U.N. sanctions imposed since 2006 because of Iran's continued nuclear program development.
+A particular focus of legislation in the 110th and 111th Congress has been to expand the provisions of the Iran Sanctions Act (ISA).
+That law has caused differences of opinion between the United States and its European allies ever since its inception in 1996, differences which persist today.
+Some of these congressional proposals have been the basis of discussion between the United States and other countries ("P5+1" multilateral working group on Iran-United States, France, Britain, Russia, China, plus Germany)-about possible new U.N. sanctions against Iran's energy sector.